SentientPlatypus/SentientPlatypus/README.md

 - 📫 How to reach me **geneustace.wicaksono@icsd.k12.ny.us**

-- ⚡ quote **I hate it when I have a conversation with people, and they dont follow the script**
+- ⚡ quote **The only thing we truly own in this world is the body we shape each day**